mrmarbles/stringrouter/README.md

 ### Basic API
 ---------------
 The below code is intended only to demonstrate basic `StringRouter` usage.
-Here, the string `/people` is effectively registered as a string pattern that the router will recognize so that future calls to `dispatch()` will attempt to match the provided string with previously registered patterns, and invoke a callback method when a match is detected.
+Here, the string `some string` is registered as a simple string pattern that the router will recognize so that future calls to `dispatch()` (more details on that method below) will attempt to match the provided string with previously registered patterns, and invoke a callback method when a match is detected.